-High Speed 2 is a new high speed railway linking up London, the Midlands, the North and Scotland serving over 25 stations, including eight of Britain’s 10 largest cities and connecting around 30 million people.
+High Speed 2 is a new high-speed railway linking up London, the Midlands, the North and Scotland serving over 25 stations, including eight of Britain’s 10 largest cities and connecting around 30 million people.

 Rapid track deterioration

-Short Span Structures specially affected
+Short Span Structures especially affected

 Likelihood of resonance effects

 The committee established a series of rules and guidelines for the dynamic assessment of bridges.
 These guidelines have been implemented in Eurocode.
 What we see in the Eurocode is basically the conclusions of the committee on this particular issue.

 The problem of resonance manifests in different ways depending on the type of structure.
 If ballasted tracks are used and deck acceleration is greater than 0.7g (g: acceleration due to gravity), in that case, the ballast grains lose their grain interlock.
 Due to this, there is a loss in horizontal and vertical strength resulting in issues with track alignment, quick deterioration of track, and risk of derailment of the train.
 In the case of a ballastless track when deck acceleration is greater than g, the contact between the wheel and rail is lost which also leads to quick deterioration of track as well as the risk of deterioration.
 Usually, it is assumed that single-span simply supported structures have less or no dynamic effect on high-speed trains.
 However, these single-span structures are especially susceptible to resonance.
 Resonance effects are significantly reduced on continuous structures.